Trazodone Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Practice living sober in a safe, drug-free environment

 People who are recovering from Trazodone addiction have a few different options for treatment.
-The two most common types of drug rehab are inpatient and outpatient rehab programs.
+The two most common types of Trazodone treatment programs are inpatient and outpatient rehab programs.

-The cost of IOP or a residential rehab program will vary greatly, depending on its location, the services offered, and available payment options, which may include:
+The cost of a Trazodone rehab program will vary greatly, depending on its location, the services offered, and available payment options, which may include:

 - Health insurance benefits